hboline/algorithms/insertion_sort/notes.md

 # Insertion Sort Notes

+`buildall.ps1` will compile the Java and Rust binaries, and `runall.ps1` will run examples of all 3 programs.

 ## [Python](./python/insertion_sort.py)
 Implementing this algorithm in python was pretty simple, the only struggle I really had was reasoning how to number the indexes for the for loop compared to the algorithm in the book (arrays start at 1 and go to n in the book, python is of course 0 to n-1).
 However, that didn't take long to figure out.
 Coding in python is pretty nice.
 Even if I have to look a couple things up, it doesn't take long to write.